lathanh/android-mvp-framework/README.md

      `AdaptableViewModel`.
      This gives you the responsibility/ability to manage your own list of items, as is the case with the base Android `RecyclerView.Adapter`.
+  3. **Presenter**: Adapters, Binders, and ViewHolder factory are provided together for a given item type.
+Together, the three compose a Presenter (something that can handle all things presentation of an item).

 These frameworks are designed to be used with RecyclerViews, as opposed to ListViews (but can trivially be rewritten for ListViews), and are best paired with Android Data Binding.